 Residence Permits Contact the Identity Management Office about the process of cancelling the e-Residence card.

-Telephone: 21556317 Email: email@example.com
+Gozo Tel: +356 21556317 Email: email@example.com

 Schools Inform the school that the child will be leaving the school permanently.
 This should be done well in advance so that any necessary formalities can be completed.
 The school can provide documents that may be required in the new destination school.

 Tax and Social Security Inform the Department of Social Security.
 EU citizens moving to another EU country may be able to transfer any benefits accrued on the island.
 You should contact the Inland Revenue Service for information about any formalities that need to be completed:

 Bank Accounts Speak to the branch where the account was opened.
 You may need to make an appointment and take identification documents.